 Instructions

-- Add enough oil to a pan to cover the bottom 2 to 3 inches; heat the oil to 350 ºF.
-Dip the shrimp into the tempura batter, covering the shrimp completely.
-Drop into the hot oil a few at a time and gently toss to make sure the shrimp cook evenly on all sides and they don’t stick together.
+- Carefully drop the shrimp into the hot oil a few at a time and gently toss to make sure they cook evenly on all sides and don’t stick together.
 Scoop out any batter that floats away from the shrimp to keep the oil from breaking down.
 Remove the shrimp after about 2 minutes and transfer to a wire rack to drain.

-- To make the sauce, whisk together the honey, sweetened condensed milk, lemon juice, and mayonnaise.
-When all the shrimp are cooked, place it in a bowl and drizzle on the sauce.
-Stir to coat the shrimp, but be careful not to break off the crust.
+- Place the shrimp in a bowl and drizzle with the sauce.
+Gently stir to coat the shrimp, being careful not to break off the tempura crust.
 Sprinkle the candied walnuts over the shrimp and serve immediately.
-This recipe should be eaten in one sitting – this recipe does not reheat or freeze well.

 Can I candy the walnuts ahead of time and just warm them when I make this?